zubinchopra/portaldocs/portal-sdk/generated/portalfx-controls-editor.md

     }
     ```

-1. Now the part can be consumed from the extension by referencing it in the PDL, as in the example located at `<dir>\Client\V1\Controls\Editor\Editor.pdl` and in the following code.
+1. Now the part can be consumed from the extension by referencing it in the PDL, as in the following code.

     ```xml
     <CustomPart Name="b_EditorInstructions_part1"